 1 HUB = 100 USDC

-Leon provided liquidity for the pool: 1 HUB and 100 USDC.
-There’s 10 HUB and 1 000 USDC total in the pool.
-Leon’s share is 10%.
+Alice adds liquidity to the pool: 1 HUB and 100 USDC.
+The pool’s total liquidity now stands at 10 HUB and 1 000 USDC.
+That means Alice’s share is 10%.

-After some time, users, completing trades, resulting in which they added USDC to the pool, taking HUB for it, the price of HUB increased to 400 USDC.
+After some time, during which users have been swapping USDC for HUB within the pool, the price of HUB rose to 400 USDC.
 Now there’s 5 HUB and 2 000 USDC in the pool.

-But, if Leon, instead of providing liquidity for the pool, held the tokens on his wallet (1 HUB and 100 USDC), he would have $500 (1 HUB x 400 USDC + 100 USDC).
-There’s a difference of $100, this is called impermanent loss.
+But if Alice hadn’t provided liquidity to the pool and simply held 1 HUB and 100 USDC instead, she would’ve had $500 (1 HUB x 400 USDC + 100 USDC).
+There’s a $100 difference, and that’s called impermanent loss.

-Here are some impermanent loss examples on token price fluctuation:
+Here are the impermanent loss values depending on coin price fluctuation:

 - 25% price change (1.25x) = 0.6% impermanent loss